| Title: | Bayesian Network Belief Propagation |

 a |

-of generated data
+a dataframe of generated data

 Han Yu